Overview

 .

-In addition to these prebuilt roles, Admin users can also further customize
+In addition to these prebuilt roles, Admin users and bucket owners can also

-access controls by crafting IAM policies and attaching them to users.
-This is a
+further customize access controls by crafting IAM policies and attaching them to

 Using AWS Tools with Tigris